jpanther/congo/README.md

 # Congo

-Congo is designed to be a simple, lightweight theme for [Hugo](https://gohugo.io).
+Congo is designed to be a powerful, lightweight theme for [Hugo](https://gohugo.io).
 It's built using Tailwind CSS with a clean and minimalist design that prioritises to your content.

 🌏 [Demo site](https://jpanther.github.io/congo/)
 📑 [Theme documentation](https://jpanther.github.io/congo/docs/)